pablovazquezg/expense-manager/README.md

 <br/>

-## HOW can I use it?
+## How can I use it?
-At this point you are sold and want to use this.
+At this point you are sold and want to use `expense-manager`.
 Here's how to do it:
 ### Installation

 ```bash